An honest comparison for CHROs and CFOs who are done guessing about their workforce

 These nine platforms serve fundamentally different needs.
 Before evaluating features or pricing, identify which problem you are actually solving.

-That is the layer most organizations are missing.
-Each of the platforms above generates valuable data inside its own silo.
+Each tool below generates valuable data inside its own silo.
 Performance reviews live in Lattice.
 Talent mobility data lives in Gloat.
 HRIS records live in Workday.
-Productivity signals live in Slack, Jira, Salesforce, and a dozen other tools your employees use every day.
-No single platform aggregates all those signals into a single intelligence layer.
+Productivity signals live in Slack, Jira, Salesforce, GitHub, and a dozen other tools your employees use every day.
+No single platform aggregates all those signals into one place.

 The platforms

-1. Skillscope (skillscope.ai): The intelligence layer
+1. Levos (levos.ai): The intelligence layer

-What it does that others don’t:
+What it does that others do not:

 2. Visier: Enterprise people analytics